IsamaDes/Latency-Detective/README.md

-The nodejs event loop was blocked by the naive recursive Fibonacci function (fib(n)) because at /api/process-data because this process is a synchronous CPU intensive process.
+The Node.js event loop was blocked by the unoptimized synchronous Fibonacci function (fib(n)) at /api/process-data, since it performs CPU-intensive calculations on the main thread.

-Used worker thread because it lets me have access to the shared memory in the form of sharedArrayBuffer, this allows us to share memory between worker thread and main thread without copying large objects.
+To fix this, I used Worker Threads, which allow heavy computations to run in parallel on separate threads.
+This ensures the main event loop remains responsive to I/O while workers handle CPU-bound tasks.

-runs heavy Cpu tasks in another thread within the node process
+I implemented the worker pool pattern because it ensures requests are distributed across a fixed set of workers, avoiding event loop blocking and improving latency.

 This was how i used the worker thread
 Instead of spawning a worker for every request, you: